MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

     1. Create a variable for the name of the materialized view and source database name:

         ```azurecli
-        # This should match the resource id you defined in your json file
+        # This should match the resource ID you defined in your json file
         $materializedViewName = "mv-target"

         # Database name for the source and view containers